Trent McDuffie: 2024

-He entered training camp slated as the de facto No. 1 starting cornerback following the departure of L'Jarius Sneed.
+McDuffie entered training camp slated as the de facto No. 1 starting cornerback following the departure of L'Jarius Sneed.
 He was named the No. 1 starting cornerback to begin the season and was paired with Jaylen Watson.

 In Week 10, he set a season-high with six combined tackles (five solo) as the Chiefs defeated the Denver Broncos 16–14.
 On December 15, 2024, McDuffie made four solo tackles, set a season-high with three pass deflections, and had his first career interception off a pass attempt by Jameis Winston to wide receiver Michael Woods II during a 21–7 win at the Cleveland Browns.
 The following week, he made five combined tackles (four solo), one pass deflection, and had his second consecutive game with an interception on a pass thrown by C. J. Stroud to wide receiver Nico Collins as the Chiefs defeated the Houston Texans 27–19 in Week 16.
 Head coach Andy Reid chose to rest as many starters as possible, including McDuffie, as the Chiefs had already clinched a playoff berth.
 He received an overall grade of 83.1 from Pro Football Focus, which ranked 3rd among 222 qualifying cornerbacks in 2024.

 The Kansas City Chiefs finished the 2024 NFL season with a 15–2 record to clinch a first-round bye.
-On January 18, 2025, McDuffie started in the Divisional Round and recorded four combined tackles (three solo) and led the team with three pass deflections during a 23–14 victory against the Houston Texans.
+On January 18, 2025, McDuffie started in the Divisional Round and recorded four combined tackles (three solo) and led the team with three pass deflections during a 23–14 victory against the Texans.
 The following week, the Chiefs defeated the Buffalo Bills 32–29 in the AFC Championship Game.
-On February 9, 2025, McDuffie started in Super Bowl LIX and recorded five combined tackles (four solo) as the Chiefs lost 22–40 to the Philadelphia Eagles, ending their opportunity to win three consecutive Super Bowl games.
+On February 9, McDuffie started in Super Bowl LIX and recorded five combined tackles (four solo) as the Chiefs lost 22–40 to the Philadelphia Eagles, ending their opportunity to win three consecutive Super Bowl games.
+He was ranked 81st by his fellow players on the NFL Top 100 Players of 2025.

+2025

+On April 29, 2025, the Chiefs exercised the fifth-year option in McDuffie's contract.
+McDuffie started all 13 of his appearances for Kansas City during the 2025 campaign, recording one interception, seven pass deflections, one forced fumble, one sack, and 63 combined tackles.
+On December 24, McDuffie was placed on season-ending injured reserve due to a knee injury.